Train Accident Shows Danger of Pedestrian Headphone Use

 When officers arrived, the man was found wearing shorts and a t-shirt with no identification on him.

 A release from the city states the man was jogging on the train tracks westbound with headphones in his ears playing music.
-The train engineer allegedly sounded the horn “multiple” times and then applied his emergency brake.
-However, the train struck the man and killed him instantly.
+The train engineer allegedly sounded the horn multiple times and then applied his emergency brake.
+But the jogger didn’t appear to hear the warnings.
+Moments later, the train struck the man and killed him instantly.

 This is the second person killed by a train in the Memphis area in the past month.

 From the details of this case, it looks like liability is probably on the jogger.
 If you wear headphones in public or use your phone while crossing the street, you have to take reasonable responsibility for your surroundings.
 You have to heed warnings like horns.

 But it’s not always the pedestrian’s fault, of course.
 Drivers and train engineers have more power and thus more liability.
 The law expects us to warn pedestrians and avoid injuring them, even if they’re distracted.